Road-Hammer/Road_To_Home/README.md

 ## Tom the AI Copilot
 See `TOM_MODULE.md` for instructions on how our AI assistant "Tom" should operate.

+> For operational rules and assistant behavior, see `TOM_MODULE.md`.

 The Bible says that; "A righteous man, will leave an inheritance to his childern's, childern!"

 📜 Proverbs 13 – Highlights, Verse by Verse (Condensed + Interpreted)